bmchristensen/bmchristensen.github.io/README.md

 # **Brian Christensen's Professional Portfolio**

 Professional porfolio page highlighting work inspired by and for OSU Cascades's EECS in Applied Computer Science degree.
+Page includes selected work and descriptions with links to repos and GitHub Dashboard.

 ## Author